2010 Volkswagen Tiguan

-Unlike other VW vehicles, the Tiguan is not named after a type of wind or a nomadic tribe.
-Instead, the name Tiguan is a composite of Tiger and Iguana, and it was chosen as the winning entry in a naming contest.
+The name Tiguan is a made-up word, a composite of Tiger and Iguana, and it was chosen as the winning entry in a naming contest.
 The Tiguan looks nothing like a tiger or an iguana.
 We're not sure what a cross between a tiger and an iguana would look like, though we're pretty sure it would not be an attractive creature.
 Nevertheless, the Tiguan is a good-looking vehicle.

-Built on a platform that combines elements of the Jetta/Rabbit and Passat, the Tiguan is shorter than the Jetta by almost five inches and shorter than the Passat by 13.6 inches, though it is almost 10 inches longer than the Rabbit.
-The Tiguan's 102.4-inch wheelbase is 0.9 inch longer than that of the Jetta/Rabbit and 4.3 inches shorter than that of the Passat.
+Built on a platform that combines elements of the Jetta, Golf and Passat, the Tiguan is shorter than the Jetta by more than five inches and shorter than the Passat by 13.3 inches, though it is almost 9 inches longer than the 2010 Golf.
+The Tiguan's 102.5-inch wheelbase an inch longer than that of the Jetta/Golf and 4.2 inches shorter than that of the Passat.
 All this adds up to fairly efficient compact SUV packaging, though as we'll see, the Tiguan doesn't have the cargo room of most vehicles in its class.

-The Tiguan's best angle may be from the rear.
+Tiguan's best angle may be from the rear.
 On the road, it looks like a beefed up GTI, and that's not a bad thing.
 The taillights are split between the rear fenders and rear hatch, and the VW logo is featured prominently at in the center of the hatch.
-Unlike the GTI/Rabbit, however, the VW logo does not act as the handle for opening the hatch.
-Instead, that is located lower in the license plate frame.
+The handle for opening the hatch is located in the license plate frame.
 Unfortunately, the Tiguan does not have separate opening hatch glass to ease loading groceries.

 The large panoramic sunroof has a 13 square foot opening (about three times the size of an average sunroof), and includes a power retractable shade to let the air in but keep the sun out.